1959–60 NHL season

 The 1959–60 NHL season was the 43rd season of the National Hockey League.
+Six teams played 70 games each.
 The Montreal Canadiens were the Stanley Cup winners as they defeated the Toronto Maple Leafs four games to none for their fifth straight Stanley Cup.

 Regular season

 This regular season, like the two preceding it and the two following it, belonged to the Montreal Canadiens, who were in the midst of five straight first overall finishes and at the tail end of five straight Stanley Cup victories.
 The Detroit Red Wings, who were dead last and missed the playoffs the previous season, squeaked into the playoffs by riding a Hart Memorial Trophy performance by their ageless star right-winger, Gordie Howe.

 The season was marked by important changes in the NHL, as Canadiens goaltender Jacques Plante, like Clint Benedict before him, began to wear a mask in hockey games.
 Plante, who had asthma-related problems throughout his career, first began wearing a mask in practice shortly after a sinus operation in 1957.
 On November 1, 1959, Plante's nose was broken by a shot from New York Rangers right-winger Andy Bathgate.
 After being stitched up, Plante insisted on wearing a mask for the remainder of the game.
 Montreal coach Toe Blake was bitterly opposed to the idea, but did not have a backup goaltender and relented after Plante said he would not return to the ice without a mask.
 Although many in the NHL disapproved of Plante's decision due to NHL tradition at the time, many followed suit after Plante went undefeated in ten games with the mask on.

 Phil Watson suffered an ulcer and was quietly dismissed as Ranger coach and replaced by Alf Pike.
 Gump Worsley was demoted to the Springfield Indians of the AHL and Worsley screamed he was finished with hockey, but reported to Springfield anyway.
 Indians owner Eddie Shore, known for his criticism of his players, gave Worsley a surprise vote of confidence.
 Gump played well for the Indians.